Climactic/PixelServe/README.md

 **Dynamic Fonts:**

 Any [Google Font](https://fonts.google.com/) can be used via the `font` parameter.
-Fonts are loaded dynamically from [Coolify Fonts](https://fonts.coollabs.io/) (a privacy-friendly Google Fonts proxy) and cached locally.
+Fonts are loaded dynamically and cached locally.

 ```bash
 # Use Poppins font